-Andersen South is the largest existing MOUT facility on Guam and the only existing MOUT facility large enough to support the required company-level training.
+Andersen South is the largest existing MOUT facility on Guam and the only existing MOUT facility large enough to support the required company level training.
 It is the only location identified for the required MOUT improvements.
 Two site plans have been developed for the MOUT and supporting facilities at Andersen South, reflecting slight differences in configuration that would occur with the Training Range Complex Alternatives A and B (refer to Section 2.3.1.3).
-The overall site plans for Andersen South also include the AMVOC, a convoy course, a MOUT facility, two helicopter landing zones, and general non-live-fire maneuver areas.
+The overall site plans for Andersen South also include the AMVOC, a maneuver area, and a convoy course.

 The maneuver requirements were described in Section 2.3.1.
 Large-scale maneuver requirements would be met using two separate areas at Andersen South and NMS, since there is no single area on Guam that provides sufficient space for large-scale maneuvers.
 The proposed action includes development and use of both areas, and no reasonable alternatives have been identified on Guam for either area.
-Development and use of the maneuver area at NMS would require access , for which two reasonable alternatives have been identified (see Figure 2.3-4 in Section 2.3.1.3):
+Development and use of the maneuver area at NMS would also require construction of an access road, for which two reasonable alternatives have been identified.